hsartoris/LocalityNN/README.md

 For a more technical examination of the framework structure, see `Framework/README.md`.
 For usage details and module creation instructions, see the READMEs in `Framework/Generator/` and `Framework/Simulator/`

+TODO
+---
+Add accessory modules to simulator for noise introduction etc

+Refactor AbstractBase to Parameterizable